 This means that an equilibrium funding model is going to tell us both how much we should plan to invest and how much value this will generate.
 But, it won't tell us if we should fund the opportunity.
 That is up to us to decide after comparing the net values of all available opportunities - after comparing the total increase in value (the yellow area) minus the costs of our funding.

 As detailed here, TPP's framework breaks an opportunity's net value into the following components:

 - Baseline Effectiveness - how effective are the other funders?

 - Scalability - if we doubled the resources dedicated to solving this opportunity, by what factor do we expect this will increase its activity?

-- Leverage - how effective at scaling has the opportunity been with its existing access to wealthy funding?
+- Conviction - how effective at scaling has the opportunity been with its existing access to wealthy funding?

 - Neglectedness - the extent to which, compared to other funders, we think the opportunity can produce more net value per dollar.
 Broken down into the parts:

 - Relative importance - how much more value per dollar do we expect from the opportunity can produce compared to the other funders?

 - Risk - to what extent is existing funding limited by perceived risks and uncertainties that our funding would help alleviate?

 - Excess opportunity costs - to what extent are our opportunity costs higher or lower than other funders?